Ayush0717/ImageSearchAI/ReadME.md

    git clone https://github.com/Ayush0717/ImageSearchAI.git
    cd ImageSearchAI
    ```
-Create a virtual environment (optional but recommended):
+Create a virtual environment (optional but recommended)
+Delete the contents of ChromaDb if running Db.py (optional but recommended)

 **Usage**